RVetas/CardContainer/README.md

 ### Manual installation

-Put all files from `CardContainer` folder into your project
+Put all files from `CardExample/CardContainer` folder into your project